imdvdv/user-management-system/README.md

 ### Project Overview

-The fullstack project that is an admin panel that allows you to perform CRUD operations on users.
+The project is an admin panel that allows performing CRUD operations on users.
-Implemented on REST architecture for communicating with the server at specified endpoints.
-The backend of the project is written in PHP, and the frontend in Javascript.
+Implemented on the MVC architecture using a functional approach.
-The main goal of the project is to learn how to implement such functionality and understand how they work without using frameworks and third-party libraries.
+The main goal of the project is to learn how to implement such functionality and understand how it works without using frameworks and third-party libraries.

 ### Features

-* __Create:__ Ability to add a new user to the database by entering his personal data in the form.
-* __Read:__ Ability to display user data from the database on a page in an intuitive table.
-* __Update:__ Ability to edit user data.
-* __Delete:__ Ability to remove a user from the database.
 * __Friendly URLs:__ .htaccess file provides simple and short URLs, sparing the project from file names in the address bar.
-* __Routing:__ Custom routing implemented using a functional approach using PHP.
+* __Routing:__ Implemented simple routing that checks routes, HTTP methods, and also calls the action of the specified controller and middleware.
+* __CRUD:__ The project implements operations with database for adding, editing, deleting and displaying users.
-* __Search:__ Custom search bar allows you to find a user by ID email address or name and display it in a table.
+* __Search:__ Search system allows you to find a user by ID, email address or name and display it in a table.
-* __Pagination:__ Custom pagination implemented in Javascript that allows you to fill a table with data and split it into pages.
-* __Validation:__ Custom validation of input data before sending using JavaScript and additional validation on the server side.
+* __Templating:__ Templating on PHP allowing to render pages and parts of content.
+* __Popup:__ Popup window for displaying messages or forms, implemented in the built-in templating.
+* __Pagination:__ Pagination, which allows you to extract users from the database in parts, dividing the data into pages, navigation through which is carried out by a convenient interface.
+* __Validation:__ Input validation system.
 In case of errors, error messages are displayed each under its own field.
-* __Popup:__ Custom popup for displaying messages or forms that the function retrieves using fetch JS from the components directory.
+* __Logging:__ Error logging system where log files are automatically entered by creation date into the log folder.
+* __Autoload:__ Autoloading files with composer allows you to take full advantage of namespaces.

 ### Components